Elnix90/Youtube-Downloader/README.md

 - Config file for persistent settings.
 - Batch processing with progress bars.
 - More robust metadata matching for lyrics.
+- easier customisation of tags, albums and lyrics

 ---